2023 Spring Used Book Sale

 Featured

-Standard prices: hardback books $3, mass market paperbacks (4″ wide) $1, other paperbound books $2, children’s books and coffee table books are priced as marked, CDs, LPs and audio books are $1 per title and multi-title media sets are $3.
+Hardback books are $3, mass market paperbacks (4″ wide) $1, other paperbound books $2, children’s books and coffee table books are priced as marked, CDs, LPs and audio books are $1 and multi-title media sets are $3.

-On Saturday, May 20, all shoppers can fill standard brown paper grocery bags with books and other media and pay just $10 per bag full.
+On Saturday, May 18, all shoppers can fill standard brown paper grocery bags with books and other media and pay just $10 per standard paper grocery bag full.

 Volunteers make the sale possible.
-We need and appreciate your help with set-up (Monday, May 15 to Wednesday, May 17), the sale itself (Thursday, May18 to Saturday, May 20) to clean-up (the morning of Monday, May 22).
+We need and appreciate your help with set-up (Monday, May 13 to Wednesday, May 15), the sale itself (Thursday, the 16th to Saturday, the 18th) to clean-up (the morning of Monday, May 20).
 Please call Katie Allnutt at (971) 322-7933 to schedule your preferred job and time slot.
 Volunteers get two free books of their choice for each shift.

 Dealer alert: Friends volunteers have screened book donations and library discards and removed some of them for sale online.